All Episodes

 He's been wrong a lot on this.

-I'm like, uh, you know, can we plea it's frustrating to me, and it's frustrating to people that want to get back to work and get back to their normal life.
+I'm like, you know, can we please, it's frustrating to me and it's frustrating to people that want to get back to work and get back to their normal life.

-It's frustrating to everybody, but I tell you, it's the uh the limited amount of insight that we had about these kinds of phenomena was shocking.
+It's frustrating to everybody, but I tell you, the limited amount of insight that we had about these kinds of phenomenon was shocking.

-I mean, we we sort of had data from the second world war and how far soldiers who had strep throat coughed and how far the bacteria went when they coughed.
+I mean, we sort of had data from the Second World War and how far soldiers who had strep throat coughed and how far the bacteria went when they coughed.

 We just didn't have much.

-I'll tell you the biggest example was I thought I think most doctors thought that the virus particle itself infected us.
+I'll tell you the biggest example was I thought, so I think most doctors thought, that the virus particle itself infected us.

 And so a mask would not work that well because the mask can't block a virus particle.

-Turns out, from what I can understand, it's mostly virus within a globule of spit, right?
+Turns out, from what I can understand, it's mostly a virus within a globule of spit, right?

 A little bit of gesticulated material that leaves your mouth.